- Can the interest rate on my loan contract be changed?

 When determining how high a credit score will be, the following five characteristics typically separate good credit from not-so-good credit:

-- The number of times you have applied for credit.
-The number of times you have applied for loans, credit cards or other debt instruments may count against you when wanting receive yet another loan.
+• The number of times you have applied for credit.
+The number of times you have applied for loans, credit cards or other debt instruments may count against you when wanting to receive yet another loan.

-Once a lender has gathered all the information, they will come up with a number roughly between 300 and 800.
-A number higher than 660 will almost guarantee you a loan.
-Anything between 620 and 660 isn't bad either, but you may have to convince the lender the loan is worth it.
-If your credit produces a number lower than 620, receiving a loan is going to be difficult.
+Credit scores are a number roughly between 300 and 800.
+A number higher than 660 will almost guarantee a consumer a loan.
+Anything between 620 and 660 is not bad either, but a consumer may need to convince the lender that a loan to them would be worth it.
+If a credit score is below 620, receiving a loan may be difficult.

-Of course, sometimes exceptions are made if the credit report has incorrect, incomplete, or not enough information on it.
-An unusual event such as a job loss or extended sickness may excuse borrowers as well, according to the lender.
+Of course, exceptions are sometimes made if the credit report has incorrect, incomplete, or not enough information on it.
+An unusual event, such as a job loss or extended sickness, may excuse borrowers as well, depending on the lender.

 If you are looking for a loan, credit card, or low interest rates, having good credit will increase your chances of getting one of these.
 If you have credit problems, it may be hard to acquire a loan when you need it the most.